-For many people, January brings with it an important annual deadline - Self Assessment.
+For many people, January brings with it an important annual deadline: Self Assessment.
 By 31st January, those who qualify must file their Self Assessments with HMRC, with payments due the same day and again on 31st July.

-What if you can’t pay your Self Assessment bill?
-In this guide, we’ll explore how Self Assessment is calculated and, most importantly, what your options are if you are in this unfortunate situation.
+In this guide, we’ll explore what your options are if you find yourself in this unfortunate situation.

 So, as you can see, late payments should be avoided at all costs - especially if you are already struggling to pay the existing bill.